estherchinda/estherchinda/README.md

 <h1 align="center">Hi 👋, I'm Esther</h1>
 <p>I'm a frontend developer based in Nigeria.
-I currently work for [Bernode Hub](https://github.com/Bernode-Hub).
-Previously I was a frontend developer for [Olotu Square](https://github.com/olotusquare).
+I currently work for (Bernode Hub)[https://github.com/Bernode-Hub].
+Previously I was a frontend developer for (Olotu Square)[https://github.com/olotusquare].
 I enjoy learning new technologies and learning about creation processes for concepts.
 When I'm not coding, which is sometimes rare, I enjoy watching horror movies or taking a walk outside my home.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">